-- System sizing should be based on the highest expected peak load, not on the average workload. - Generally, we want to have a generous amount of buffering capacity, often more than 20 percent, in addition to the top peak load. - The duration of peak load time is, usually, not long. - In most cases, a UNIX server is dedicated to only one application service, thus, producing a single pattern of peak loads.
+- System sizing should be based on the highest expected peak load, not on the average workload. - Generally, system sizing is conservative and the sizing often results in a generous amount of buffering capacity, more than 20 percent, in addition to the top peak load. - The duration of peak load time is, usually, not long. - In most cases, a UNIX server is dedicated to only one application service, thus producing a single pattern of peak loads.

-The typical UNIX system resource utilization, therefore, is similar to that shown in Figure 65 on page 168.
-Actually, a substantial percentage of the total system resource is wasted in most UNIX systems, just in preparation for some peak loads that do not last long.
+The typical UNIX system resource utilization, therefore, is similar to that shown in Figure 82 on page 206.
+Actually, a substantial percentage of the total system resource is wasted in most UNIX systems in preparation for peak loads that do not last long.